Cory Snyder

-James Cory Snyder (born November 11, 1962) is an American former professional baseball right fielder and the manager of the Northern Colorado Owlz.
+James Cory Snyder (born November 11, 1962) is an American former professional baseball right fielder.
 He played nine seasons in Major League Baseball (MLB) from 1986 to 1994 for the Cleveland Indians, Chicago White Sox, Toronto Blue Jays, San Francisco Giants, and Los Angeles Dodgers, earning a total of $5.7 million.
 He was known for his powerful throwing arm.
 He is on the list of Major League Baseball career assists as a right fielder leaders and the list of college baseball career home run leaders.
-He is currently an automobile salesperson in Lindon, Utah.
+Starting in 2006, he has been a baseball coach and a manager in various minor leagues, and in 2020 also started working as an automobile salesperson in Lindon, Utah.

 Early life

 Snyder grew up in Canyon Country, Santa Clarita, California, and started playing baseball when he was 6 or 7 years old.
 When he was 8 years old, he joined Little League Baseball.
 His father was a pitcher in the Milwaukee Braves organization for three years until he hurt his arm.
 Snyder attended Canyon High School.